 Keeping that in mind, and in lieu of writing a “What’s Next” kind of article like I have done in the past, I thought I’d reflect on this blog’s recent anniversary by going over some of the things I’ve done right over the past fifteen years, and some of the things I’ve done very, very wrong.
 Because even though I do indeed earn a living from blogging, that definitely does NOT mean I know what I’m doing most of the time.

 You know those “I quit my 9-5 but I still earn six figures a year and you can, too!, “I’ve taken control of my life and now I travel the world for a living… and you can, too!”, “I’m all about those #goodvibes #squadgoals #bosslife and YOU CAN BE, TOO… if only you buy my course for $29!!” people you see all over social media?
 Yeah, I’m not one of those people.
-In fact, I’d say I’d probably NOT use my blog as a good example of how to start a business, because I done fucked up a lot, you guys.
+In fact, I’d say I’d probably NOT use my blog as a good example of how to start a business, because I done messed up a lot, you guys.
 Blogging can be hard, and can be a hustle, and it’s definitely not for everyone, but if you can make it work and, most importantly, if you absolutely love doing it, it is 100% worth it.

 And because I have a feeling some of you are like me (as in, we’re slightly sadistic and want to hear about all of the pitfalls before the successes) I decided to start by listing the ten things I’ve done WRONG over the past fifteen years.
 If you’re just starting out in blogging, or considering blogging as a career, I hope that some of these pieces of advice will help; if you’re already quite experienced in blogging, I hope that some of these careless mistakes will make you chuckle, because C’MON, how did I not know these things, you know?!
 If you aren’t a blogger and have no desire to become one, I hope that this article is still entertaining and/or informative.
 As always, I recommend getting some hard liquor (or at least some tea) on hand in order to get you through this monster of a post.